deadhedd/obsidian-note-engine/contract.md

 Debug mode must never change the semantics of normal log messages.

-#### 3.2.8 Compatibility Contract

-`log.sh` **MUST** remain compatible with POSIX `sh` environments (e.g., sh/dash/ksh/ash).

-* No bashisms
-* No reliance on GNU-only flags
-* Unformatted data files (e.g., `.log`) MUST be ASCII-only for compatibility
-* Formatted documents (e.g., Markdown) MAY use Unicode when it improves clarity and renders safely

 #### 3.2.9 Exit Code & Return Semantics

-Logging functions **SHOULD** return 0 on success.
+Logging functions **MUST** return 0 on success.

 When a logging operation fails (e.g., file open failure), functions **MAY** return non-zero.

 `log.sh` **MUST NOT** call `exit` except for the “executed directly” guard path.

-The caller (typically `job-wrap.sh`) owns decisions about whether logging failures should fail the job.
-The default posture is **non-fatal**: logging failures **MUST NOT** fail a job that can still produce its primary notes or data artifacts.
+Generated notes and data artifacts are the priority.
-If a logging failure implies the execution environment is unsafe or corrupted (e.g., disk is read-only, filesystem errors), the caller **MAY** treat it as fatal to protect artifact integrity.
+The caller (typically `job-wrap.sh`) must treat logging as best-effort and **MUST NOT** fail a job purely because logging failed, unless the failure implies the execution environment is unsafe or corrupted.

 #### 3.2.10 Non-Goals

 `log.sh` **MUST NOT**:

 * Manage job execution lifecycle
-* Decide log file paths or rotation policy (wrapper owns this)
 * Implement auto-commit behavior
 * Attempt to be a general logging framework
+* Own scheduling, invocation, or wrapper responsibilities beyond logging

 It exists to provide stable primitives that the wrapper composes.